Sonusingh1814/Sales-Python/README.md

 Install the following libraries using pip:

-terminal :pip install pandas numpy matplotlib seaborn scikit-learn
+# terminal :- pip install pandas numpy matplotlib seaborn scikit-learn

 Pandas: For handling and manipulating the sales dataset